hack3rs.ca network-security

 triage-questions

-• ?Was the suspicious login preceded by phishing email delivery, a link click, or a browser redirect?
+• ?Was the suspicious login preceded by a phishing email delivery, a link click in the gateway logs, or a redirect to an unfamiliar domain?

-• ?Did the user report unexpected MFA prompts or approve a prompt they did not initiate?
+• ?Did the user report unexpected MFA prompts, or did they approve a push notification they didn't initiate?

-• ?Was a new session/token created from an unusual device, IP, or user agent?
+• ?Was a new session or token created from a device, IP, or user agent that doesn't appear in the user's history?

-• ?What high-value apps or admin paths were accessed after the suspicious sign-in?
+• ?What high-value applications or admin paths were accessed after the suspicious sign-in, and for how long?

 defender-actions.checklist